paulecraig79/Group-13-SEM/use-cases/use-case-3.md

 ## MAIN SUCCESS SCENARIO

 1. Someone request population information for the whole world.
-2. Employee of an organisation captures the population data for every country to get population information.
+2. Project manager captures the population data for every country to get population information.
-3. Employee of an organisation sorts the population for each country biggest to smallest.
+3. Project manager sorts the population for each country biggest to smallest.
-4. Employee of an organisation provides population report.
+4. Project manager provides population report.

 ## EXTENSIONS